• Home

 Cherry and almond clafoutis, both delicious and easy to make, is a variation I particularly like to prepare during cherry season.
 It retains the flan-like texture so typical of clafoutis, but is distinguished by a slightly denser consistency.
 The almond powder not only gives it a delicate fragrance, but also a slight chewiness in the mouth that makes every bite even more delicious.

-After the success of Ladurée’s cherry clafoutis, with its creamy, smooth, melt-in-the-mouth texture, which I found absolutely exquisite, I’d like to suggest this one, which is just as delicious.
+After the success of the traditional, authentic cherry clafoutis with its creamy, smooth, melt-in-the-mouth texture, which I found absolutely exquisite, I’d like to suggest this one, which is just as delicious.
 It has a slightly different texture, but is just as pleasant.

 A clafoutis can be made with any fruit in season, to vary the pleasures all year round.
 A simple, generous recipe that always works!